 In fact, 80% of Zrce.eu bookings come from mobile devices.
 So it’s evident their mobile-first approach is succeeding.
 With a mobile-friendly website and Checkfront’s booking system designed for mobile reservations, travelers can easily navigate their site and complete a purchase.

-If you’re wanting to be like Zrce.eu and get more mobile bookings, the best thing to do is learn about a mobile user’s online behaviour.
+If you’re wanting to be like Zrce.eu or Mystery Towns and target travelers with mobile bookings, the best thing to do is learn about a mobile user’s online behaviour.

 Mobile user behaviour insights